We face a climate emergency.

 We only list tariffs where the supplier can guarantee that 100% of the electricity sold is matched by energy from renewables – sun, wind, water and biofuels.
 You can find out more about how we determine whether a tariff can be listed on our site in our Supplier and Tariff Selection Policy.
 If you have suggestions on how we can improve this policy, drop us an email.

 We’re working with the UK’s leading businesses, NGOs, councils and renewable energy suppliers to put the record straight, and in the process, make it as simple as possible for people to switch to cheap, green energy.
 If you’d like to find out how your organisation can work with us, download our partnerships brochure.Partnership Brochure

 Power stations, wind turbines and solar farms all feed their energy into the Grid, like rivers running into a big pond.
 When you switch to green energy, your supplier guarantees that however much electricity you take out of the ‘pond’, the same amount of clean energy will be put in.
 The more people who switch to clean tariffs, the more renewable energy goes into the pond and the cleaner it gets.

 Our costs are covered by the commission we receive from energy companies when members switch – usually around £30 for each fuel (electricity or gas).
 The commission doesn’t affect the price of the tariffs, which are the same price as they are on suppliers’ own sites (apart from where we’ve negotiated an exclusive deal that’s only available through Big Clean Switch).

-When a member joins us through one of our charity or corporate partners, we pass on a third of the commission directly to the partner, often for use supporting good causes.
+When a member joins us through one of our charity or corporate partners, we pass on half of the commission directly to the partner, who usually uses it to support good causes.
 The rest is used to pay off the money we’ve spent to create the campaign.
 We won’t make any profit for the first year or two, after which at least 5% of any profits will go to good causes tackling climate change, on top of the commission we pass back to partners.